 You will be visiting a beautiful part of the U.S. that boasts some of the finest trout fishing in the world.
 Fly fishing, however, is not an easy sport, and you will be casting to wild trout.
 Be assured that your guides and camp staff will do their best to make your stay a relaxing and productive angling experience and whether you're novice or avid our guides will teach you something to add to your bag of tricks.

 Big Hole Lodge is nestled in a magnificent mountain wilderness setting with a beautiful trout stream at your doorstep.
-With a maximum capacity of 12 guests, the emphasis is on personalized service and warm hospitality, for which the lodge has become renowned.
+With a maximum capacity of 8 anglers, the emphasis is on personalized service and warm hospitality, for which the lodge has become renowned.
 The main lodge itself, built of local river rock and lodge-pole pine, is the perfect place to relax over a cocktail and enjoy a spectacular view of the Rocky Mountains.

 Guests stay in rustic, spacious cabins with modern conveniences, all opening to a panoramic view of the scenic Wise River Valley and the Pioneer Mountains.
 The "home pool" on the Wise is only a few steps away and fishes great after dinner.
 Discriminating anglers will find the well-appointed accommodations clean and comfortable.
 Moose, elk, deer and mountain goats abound in the immediate area and it's not uncommon to see one or more during the week as they browse the meadows in the evening.